ProvisionGenie/ProvisionGenie/Docs/CanvasApp.md

 The Lists screen is following the same approach as the library screen, because we need the very same information about an additional list as for an additional library.
 Of course we collect the values in different collections, but all controls and the entire logic stays the same.

 ### Checkout Screen

+In the checkout screen, we want to display a PopUp in which the user may review all their responses - and return to a specific screen if they would want to correct something.

 ### Variables